Stuff and Nonsense

 #a3-5 {left : 593px; width: 157px;}

-Exactly the same approach has been taken with the 'assets' which dominate the centre of the home page.
+I took exactly the same approach with the assets which dominated the centre of the home page.

 IE5 Mac and no whitespace

-We did encounter a bug however, and have (currently) found no way to fix it :( .
-Karova Store outputs XHTML without whitespace in the mark-up.
-This is fantastic if you want to forget about IE PC's whitespace bug, but here it breaks Dave's shiny Sprites.
-The lack of whitespace between list items makes IE5 Mac collapse the list, breaking the layout.
+We I encounter a bug and found no way to fix it.
+The ecommerce system output XHTML without whitespace.
+This was fantastic if you want to forget about IE PC’s whitespace bug, but here it broke Dave’s shiny Sprites.
+The lack of whitespace between list items also made IE5 Mac collapse the list, breaking the layout.
+My solution was to hide the list from IE5 Mac with a little CSS slight-of-hand in the form of the Commented Backslash Hack:

 ul#asset-3 {